Chidinmadnjoku/Fault-Log-Text-Classification-Using-Natural-Language-Processing-And-Machine-Learning-For-Decision-Su/README.md

-# Artificial-Intelligence-Based-Automatic-Fault-Diagnosis-for-MRO-Maintenance-Repair-and-Overhaul-
+# Artificial Intelligence Based Decision Making for Expert Systems-
-This repo explores my MSC Data Science research work on Artificial Intelligence Based Automatic Fault Diagnosis for MRO (Maintenance, Repair and Overhaul)
+This repo explores my MSC Data Science research work on Artificial Intelligence Based Decision Making for Expert Systems My goal is to provide support for decision making and maintenance processes through the development of a case classification model for maintenance prediction.
-My goal is to help MRO providers in the Aerospace industry increase their maintenanced and repair turn-around-time by 30% and reduce their trouble shooting time by 30%.
+I conducted text analytics to find patterns of parts’ failure and customers' complaints, measured the relationship between customers’ complaints and experts’ action using the cosine similarity measure, developed automatic case classification and predictive modelling using machine learning classifiers.
-In this project, I built a natural Language processing algorithm that
+The traditional classifiers and Neural Network classifiers were implemented and the base classifier was chosen based on its high level of accuracy and F1 score.